Istiak98/Istiak98/README.md

 #### Web Developer
 This is Istiak Ahmed, and I am from Chittagong.
 I am a final year Computer Science and Engineering student from International Islamic University Chittagong.
 As a student of life, my ambition is to set my goal as an innovative Engineer.
 I want to set up myself as a Full Stack Web Developer.
 To build up a career in a well-established and environment-friendly organization where acquired knowledge and experience can be used effectively strengths are my positive attitude, punctuality, and interpersonal skills.
 I am familiar with React.js, Bootstrap, MongoDB, Firebase, etc. I can also introduce myself as a Mern Stack Developer.
 I am so comfortable with that and also build some projects with React.js.

-Skills: REACT / JS / HTML / CSS/BOOTSTRAP/MUI/REACT ROUTER
+Skills: REACT / JS / HTML / CSS / BOOTSTRAP / MUI / REACT ROUTER . . . . . etc